 In 1956, Smith began flying helicopters commercially.
 He patented a system that reseeded harvested timberlands with the use of a helicopter.
 In 1957, his friend and partner, Dean Johnson, was killed in a crop dusting accident.
 Smith carried on by combining Johnson's company with Evergreen Helicopters.
 By 1960, Evergreen Aviation was the world's most diversified aviation services company.
 Evergreen's seven separate aviation companies provide service and support to agriculture, construction, forestry, government, health, law enforcement, rescue operations, petroleum, seismology, and utilities.

-When asked about his success, it never takes Smith long to mention his mother.
-"She taught me the basics," he says.
+When asked about his success, it never took Smith long to mention his mother.
+"She taught me the basics," he said.
 "She gave me a solid work ethic and taught me honesty, integrity, and the importance of getting an education.
 She encouraged me to be a student of the Bible and to study and master Benjamin Franklin's 13 Virtues for Living: temperance, silence, order, resolution, frugality, industry, sincerity, justice, moderation, cleanliness, tranquility, chastity, and humility."
-He recalls his mother telling him, "God gave everyone the same 24 hours in a day; the one who manages his time best will do the best."
+He recalled his mother telling him, "God gave everyone the same 24 hours in a day; the one who manages his time best will do the best."
 Smith was also strongly influenced by Norman Vincent Peale's Power of Positive Thinking and Napoleon Hill's philosophy of "what the mind can conceive and believe it can achieve."